SimonGomezUniv/doc/td_rtfm.md

 ## Doc Done

-Now that the documentation is done, we can code the scoring App.
+Now that the documentation is done,ensure that everything is working correctly..
 The scoring app should be a dedicated node server distinct from the first one. the docker-compose file should allow you to deploy and run everything.